syuilo/Misskey.old/README.md

 **[Misskey](https://misskey.xyz/) is a mysterious Twitter-style SNS.**
 It runs on Node.js.

+Source code that has been deployed to https://misskey.xyz/ is available at master branch.
 Source code of Misskey image server has also been published: [syuilo/Misskey-Image](https://github.com/syuilo/Misskey-Image)

 ## Dependencies